-\textbf{Implementation effort comparison}. \ Before we delve into a performance comparison of the execution of the distributed hash join algorithm between Modularis and the original codebase, we measure the implementation effort between the two approaches by using the number of lines of code used on each of them.
-Although this metric is not always reliable, most of the times it gives a good indication of the implementation effort.
-The operators that are used in the plan according to Table~\ref{tab:legend}, sum up to 1152 lines of code, while the original implementation adds to 1754 lines of code, leading to a 35\% reduction.
-One can argue that this can be attributed to coding style, but the main take-away from this comparison is not only the reduction but the extensibility of our sub-operators.
-While to support other join types (e.g.\ semi-joins, anti-joins) we only need to modify the \texttt{HashProbe} operator that consists of 103 lines, the original codebase would have to be replicated for every join variant.
-Furthermore, the only operators that are specific to the target platform used are: \texttt{MpiExecutor}, \texttt{MpiHistogram}, and \texttt{MpiExchange}.
-By only adapting these three operators that sum up to 461 lines of code, we can execute the same join algorithm in a different platform.
-The original monolithic code would have to be rewritten from scratch, if we wanted to change the target platform, involving \SI{3.8}{\times} more code.
+Before we delve into a performance comparison of the execution of the distributed hash join algorithm between Modularis and the original codebase, we measure the implementation effort between the two approaches by using the number of lines of code of each of them.
+Although this metric is not always reliable, most of the time it gives a good indication of the implementation effort.
+The operators that are used in the plan according to Table~\ref{tab:legend} sum up to 1152 lines of code while the original implementation adds to 1754 lines of code, leading to a 35\% reduction.
+One can argue that this can be attributed to coding style but the main take-away from this comparison is not only the size reduction but the extensibility of our sub-operators.
+While to support other join types (e.g.\ semi-joins, anti-joins) we only need to modify the \texttt{HashProbe} operator that consists of 103 lines, the original codebase has to be replicated for every join variant.
+Furthermore, the only operators that are platform-specific used are: \texttt{MpiExecutor}, \texttt{MpiHistogram}, and \texttt{MpiExchange}, which sum up to 461 lines of code.
+In contrast, the original monolithic code would have to be rewritten from scratch if we wanted to change the target platform, involving \SI{3.8}{\times} more code.